Bachelor and Master theses of Leiden Universtity

 Recent PhD theses (from approximately 2005 on) from all universities in the Netherlands are available digitally through NARCIS, a database with free access.
 However, in some cases also here a thesis may be under embargo temporarily and access to the full-text version of the thesis may only be granted at a later date.

-For paper versions of Dutch PhD theses that cannot be found in the Catalogue we like to refer to PiCarta.
-In this database the holdings of all Dutch university libraries and the Koninklijke Bibliotheek may be found.
-Access to Picarta is granted only with a ULCN account and matching password.
+For paper versions of Dutch PhD theses that cannot be found in the Catalogue refer to PiCarta on WorldCat.
+This database contains the holdings of all Dutch university libraries and the Koninklijke Bibliotheek.

 International PhD theses